gregnz/stocks/NTNX.md

 But the secret is the software.
 It's very analogous to Arista.
 What Arista do for networks, Nutanix is doing for datacenters.
 They're really both software companies, selling simplicity and performance on top of pretty boxes made of commodity components.

+Update: Nutanix is agressively moving away from appliances to

 ### Enterprise Cloud
 Thats the private datacenter story.
 It's really a simplicity versus cost story, and personally I found it pretty compelling.
 Is it more compelling than the other options?
 Not sure.